Fees & Charges

 Everyone’s ears and hearing needs are different.
 The cost of a hearing assessment is determined by the procedures completed.
-Government funding may also be available to eligible pensioners and patients through the Hearing Services Program.
+Free* hearing tests and hearing aids may also be available to eligible pensioners and patients through the Hearing Services Program.

 In summary, the most common types of hearing assessments are shown below.